andref15/G4mvc/README.md

     public ActionResult<IEnumerable<string>> Edit(EditViewModel viewModel)

 Something like `public IEnumerable<string> Edit(EditViewModel viewModel)` would be ignored.

+#### Razor Pages
+The source generator follows the architecture defined in this article [Razor Pages architecture and concepts in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-9.0&tabs=visual-studio).

+Views will only be detected if they are in the same folder as the model.
+Models must end with the suffix `Model` (e.g. `IndexModel`), be inside a Namespace called Pages and derive from `Microsoft.AspNetCore.Mvc.RazorPages.PageModel`.
+If you are working with areas, the pages models have to be in a namespace following the structure `<root-namespace>.Area.<AreaName>.Pages`.

+##### Examples
+    namespace SampleApp.Pages;
+    public class PrivacyModel : PageModel
+    { ... }

+    namespace SampleApp.Pages.Admin.Users;
+    public class IndexModel : PageModel
+    { ... }

+    namespace SampleApp.Areas.Sales.Pages;
+    public class IndexModel : PageModel
+    { ... }

+    namespace SampleApp.Areas.Foo.Bar.Baz;
+    public class OrderModel : PageModel
+    { ... }

+Handler methods have to have to be named `On<http-method><handler-name?>` and may have an `Async` suffix.
+The return type does not matter.
+For more information see [Razor Pages architecture and concepts in ASP.NET Core - Multiple handlers per page](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-9.0&tabs=visual-studio#multiple-handlers-per-page)
+##### Examples
+    public void OnGet()
+    public void OnGetById(int id)
+    public async Task<IActionResult> OnPostAsync()
+    public async Task<IActionResult> OnPostDifferentlyAsync()

 #### Links
 To trigger the generation of the links class, it is necessary to manually build or rebuild the ASP.net core project or make change in the config file.\